SNBeast/CTRPF-AR-CHEAT-CODES/README.md

 ### Using Luma3DS with Plugin Loader (recommended)

-1. Download `Luma3DS 9.1 - Plugin loader.zip` & `ActionReplay.zip`, and insert the 3DS's SD into the PC.
+1. Download `Luma3DS 10.1.3 - Plugin loader.zip` & `ActionReplay.zip`, and insert the 3DS's SD into the PC.

-- `ActionReplay.zip` and `Luma3DS 9.1 - Plugin loader.zip` are in this repository.
+- `ActionReplay.zip` and `Luma3DS 10.1.3 - Plugin loader.zip` are in this repository.
 Use these ones and not the ones in the CTRPF Blank Plugins GBATemp post (which still has an outdated Luma build not compatible with System Menus 11.8+).

 2. Make sure you already installed the latest `Boot9strap` and `Luma CFW` and have a firmware of 11.4 or higher.
-3. Rename any existing `boot.firm` in the root of your SD card to `boot.firm.bak` in case you want to go back, then drag the `boot.firm` from `Luma3DS 9.1 - Plugin loader.zip` into the root of your SD card
+3. Rename any existing `boot.firm` in the root of your SD card to `boot.firm.bak` in case you want to go back, then drag the `boot.firm` from `Luma3DS 10.1.3 - Plugin loader.zip` into the root of your SD card
 4.
  - If you want the cheats for all the games and generally want everything easier on you (recommended obviously):
-   - I. Place the contents from `ActionReplay.zip` into `sd:/luma/plugins/ActionReplay/`.
+   - I. Place the contents from `ActionReplay.zip` into `sd:/luma/plugins/`.
    - II.
 Download this repo and copy the `cheats` folder to `sd:/`.

  - If you want a specific game's cheats and want to make this process hard on yourself:
    - I. Find the game's title ID.
 You can find the title id of many games [here](http://www.3dsdb.com/) or by doing some shenanigans in GodMode9, but cleaning up this README is already above my paygrade and you shouldn't be following this path anyway. :P
    - II.
-Place the contents from `ActionReplay.zip` into `sd:/luma/plugins/<Title ID>/`, and rename `ActionReplay.plg` to `plugin.plg`
+Place the contents from `ActionReplay.zip` into `sd:/luma/plugins/<Title ID>/`
    - III.
-Download this repo and copy the `<Title ID>.txt` in the `cheats` folder to `sd:/luma/plugins/<Title ID>/`, along side `plugin.plg` from step #II and rename the `<Title ID>.txt` you just copied over to `cheats.txt`.
+Download this repo and copy the `<Title ID>.txt` in the `cheats` folder to `sd:/luma/plugins/<Title ID>/`, along side `ActionReplay.plg` from step #II and rename the `<Title ID>.txt` you just copied over to `cheats.txt`.

 5. Safely eject the SD card, insert it in the 3DS, and start the system.